 Where is it?

-The combined Level II and III atrium is located in the building furthest back on the campus.
-Meet us in the breezeway, for covid-related protocols before the child will enter the building.
-Two Safeguarded adults will be on hand to welcome your child.
+The combined Level II and III atrium (6-12 yr olds) is located in the building furthest back on the campus.
+Enter from the breezeway between buildings.

 What is CGS?